-Financial liabilities at fair value through surplus or deficit are classified as held for trading if they are acquired for the purpose of selling in the near term.
+Financial liabilities at fair value through surplus or deficit include financial liabilities held for trading and financial liabilities designated upon initial recognition at fair value through surplus or deficit.
+Financial liabilities are classified as held for trading if they are acquired for the purpose of selling in the near term.
 This category includes derivative financial instruments entered into by the University that are not designated as hedging instruments in hedge relationships as defined by IPSAS 29.
 Gains or losses on liabilities held for trading are recognised in the statement of financial performance.